Master of Science (M.S.) Major in Physics (Thesis Option)

 PHYS 1315.
 General Physics I.

-This is the first course in a two semester sequence which is a survey of the basic laws and principles of physics and includes the topics of mechanics and heat.
-The course is designed for students whose program requires technical physics, but who are not pre-engineering students or majors or minors in physics.
+This course is the first in a two-semester, algebra-based sequence that examines the fundamental laws and principles of physics.
+Topics include mechanics, conservation laws, and properties of matter.
+The course is intended for students whose programs require technical physics preparation but who are not engineering students, physics majors or minors, or enrolled in calculus-based physics programs.
 Prerequisite: [MATH 1315 or MATH 1317 or MATH 2321 or MATH 2417 or MATH 2471 with a grade of "C" or better] or [ACT Mathematics score of 24 or better] or [New ACT Mathematics score of 25 or better] or [SAT Mathematics score of 520 or better] or [SAT Math section score of 550 or better] or [Next-Generation Advanced Algebra and Functions Test score of 263 or better].
 Corequisite: PHYS 1115 with a grade of "D" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.